Detailed Explanation of the Linux Boot Process in RHEL 10

 Systemd-analyze tool helps administrators profile and optimize the boot time

-to view the total boot time or systemd-analyze blame
+For example, you can run systemd-analyze to view the total boot time or systemd-analyze blame to see time taken by individual services.

 Conclusion